Patient information: Acne (Beyond the Basics)

 - Mayo Clinic College of Medicine

-Acne is a skin condition in which the pores become blocked, causing pimples to develop.
+Acne is a skin condition that causes pimples to develop.
 Acne is the most common skin disorder in North America, affecting an estimated 85 percent of adolescents.

 Effective acne treatments are available to treat existing pimples and prevent new ones from developing.
 In addition, cosmetic treatments can help to reduce scarring and changes in skin color caused by acne.